-The local currency was stable against regional currencies but lost ground against major international currencies.
-Kenya Shilling depreciated by 3.64% against the US Dollar from end of December 2020 to end of December 2021.
-The usable foreign exchange reserve held by CBK as at end December 2021 was adequate at USD.
-8,817 million representing an import cover of 5.39 months against a required minimum threshold of 4.0 months.
+Tanzanian and Ugandan Shilling by 7.0% and 4.5%, respectively, in 2022 but strengthened Rwandese Franc by 24.8%.
+The usable foreign exchange reserve held by CBK as at end December 2022 was adequate at USD.
+7,439 million representing an import cover of 4.17 months against a required minimum threshold of 4.0 months.